Penal labour: England and Wales

 Penal servitude was abolished for England and Wales by section 1(1) of the Criminal Justice Act 1948.
 Every enactment conferring power on a court to pass a sentence of penal servitude in any case must be construed as conferring power to pass a sentence of imprisonment for a term not exceeding the maximum term of penal servitude for which a sentence could have been passed in that case immediately before the commencement of that Act.

 Imprisonment with hard labour was abolished by section 1(2) of that Act.
 Section 45(1) of the UK National Minimum Wage Act 1998 excludes prisoners from entitlement to the national minimum wage.

+Prison labour in the United Kingdom is legally obligatory, but in practice not all prisoners work.
+In 2019–2020, only about 12,500 of 83,052 prisoners were employed.
+Work is often repetitive and includes laundry, kitchen duties, cleaning, recycling, and assembly for commercial firms.
+Prisoners have no choice in their assignment.

 Northern Ireland

 Penal servitude was abolished for Northern Ireland by section 1(1) of the Criminal Justice Act (Northern Ireland) 1953.
 Every enactment which operated to empower a court to pass a sentence of penal servitude in any case now operates so as to empower that court to pass a sentence of imprisonment for a term not exceeding the maximum term of penal servitude for which a sentence could have been passed in that case immediately before the commencement of that Act.

 Imprisonment with hard labour was abolished by section 1(2) of that Act.
 Imprisonment with hard labour was abolished by section 1(2) of that Act.
 Section 45(1) of the UK National Minimum Wage Act 1998 excludes prisoners from entitlement to the national minimum wage.